 Organize your thoughts in advance.
 Make an outline if needed.
 Consider the key points that will support your point of view.
 Know your opening sentence, so you won’t be tempted to start with a pre-apology (e.g. “This may be a bad idea, but…”)

 If possible do your homework in advance and be aware of other’s opinions on the topic.
-If you’re responding spontaneously, then ask for feedback. (e.g. “How do you think idea could impact our project?”)
+If you can, do some stakeholdering in advance, so you know there will be some nodding heads when you being to share your ideas.
+If you’re responding spontaneously, then ask for feedback. (e.g. “How do you think this idea could impact our project?”)

 Stay energetic in your delivery.
 It’s hard to ignore someone is genuinely passionate about their point of view.

-Most importantly, be sure you believe what you have to say.
+Most important, be sure you believe what you have to say.
 If you’re unsure, your audience will be equally skeptical.